Vitaee/API-GatewayExample/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env.production` file in the root directory with the following variables:

 ```
 # API Gateway Configuration